hjkgrp/starter-hugo-research-group/content/authors/hcross/_index.md

 ---
 # Display name
-title: Gianmarco Terrones
+title: Hannah Cross

 # Is this the primary user of the site?

 # Role/position
-role: Grad Student
+role: Administrative Assistant

 # Organizations/Affiliations
 organizations: